InfoSecREDD/BadPS/README.md

 > [!IMPORTANT]
 > Missing a Command?
 Found a bug?
 Let us know!
 Submit them to the [Issues](https://github.com/InfoSecREDD/BadPS/issues) section of this Repo.

+##

- [^1]: DuckyScript™ is Trademarked and Copyrighted.
-Anything DuckyScript™ v2 and above, We can not support it at this current time.
+ [^1]: "DuckyScript™ is the programming language of the USB Rubber Ducky™, Hak5® hotplug attack gear and officially licensed devices.
+(Trademark Hak5 LLC.
+Copyright © 2010 Hak5 LLC.
+All rights reserved.)" -- Anything DuckyScript™ v2 and above, We can not support it at this time.
 Please do not ask.
  [^2]: If we are unsure of a command or feature, we will contact the Developer first before posting information and misleading the community.